lizashah/CS411/README.md

    npm run build

    This builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Features

-- User Authentication: Uses Google OAuth for user authentication.
-Once authenticated, user details are stored in Firebase to personalize the experience.
-- Disease Selection: Users can select and save various diseases to consider when receiving health recommendations.
-The selections are saved to the Firebase database under "diseases" and are reloaded when the user logs back in, preserving their choices across sessions.
-- Weather and Health Recommendations: Fetches weather data and provides health recommendations based on the selected diseases and current weather conditions.